-Otunbayeva Roza Isakovna – is the former President of the Kyrgyz Republic, member of the high-level group of mediation advisers to the UN Secretary General, member of the Club de Madrid, founder and inspirer of the International Public Foundation “Roza Otunbayeva Initiative”.
+Otunbayeva Roza Isakovna – is the former President of the Kyrgyz Republic, member of the high-level group of mediation advisers to the UN Secretary General, member of the Club de Madrid, Special Representative of the UN Secretary-General for Afghanistan and Head of the UN Assistance Mission in Afghanistan, founder and inspirer of the International Public Foundation “Roza Otunbayeva Initiative”.

 1967-1972 Moscow State University, Faculty of Philosophy